lupyuen/lupyuen.github.io/src/advocate.md

 I've made a couple of mistakes...
 But I shall improve!
 Here's how...

-# Be Kind
+# Be Kinder

 Immersing myself into the Matrix / Discord / Telegram / IRC community was...
 Whoa!
-Overwhelming
+Overwhelming.

-There were times when I got impatient and barked (like a chinchilla)...
+There were times when I got impatient and barked (like an angry chinchilla)...
 Not realising that people among us come from various places, age groups, and have different perspectives.

-I'm sorry if I have offended you...
+I'm sorry if I have hurt you or offended you online.
 I promise to be kinder the next time I connect to the online community.

 # Focus on Education